alan-turing-institute/HonestCyberEval/README.md

   - Generate a new personal access token (PAT) (<https://github.com/settings/tokens>) with `read:packages` permissions.
     Fill in the `GITHUB_USER` and `GITHUB_TOKEN` values.
   - Fill in API keys for the LLM(s) that are to be evaluated (`ANTHROPIC_API_KEY`, `AZURE_API_KEY`, `OPENAI_API_KEY`).
-  - For Vertex models, populate the [`config/vertex_key.json`](config/vertex_key.json) file.
-    - to make git ignore this change and avoid any accidental commits, run:

-      ```shell
-      git update-index --skip-worktree config/vertex_key.json
-      ```

-  - Generate an SSH key and upload the generated key to your GitHub account.

 ### Docker

-The evaluation challenge projects inside Docker containers.
+The evaluation challenge projects are run inside Docker containers.
 If Docker is unavailable, installing it by following the [documentation](https://docs.docker.com/engine/install/ubuntu/#install-using-the-repository).
 Then, enable [managing Docker as a non-root user](https://docs.docker.com/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user).